makinacorpus/django-mapentity/docs/customization.rst

 Non-existent fields can be used if a display function exist.

-If a model isn't configured in ``LABEL_PER_MODEL``, the object's string representation is used as the title.
+If a model isn't configured in ``POPUP_CONTENT``, the object's string representation is used as the title.
 If a specified field doesn't exist on the model, it won't be displayed.
 The detail page button is always shown.
 If the option ``displayPopup`` is setup to false, then the popup will not appear when clicking on the feature.